OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-From Europe’s most famous resorts to up-and-coming destinations in Chile and one of Japan’s most popular ski spots, we count down the world’s best ski resorts.
+Including Europe’s most famous ski resorts, up-and-coming destinations in Chile and one of Japan’s most popular spots to plummet down a mountain, we count down the world’s best ski resorts.

 This resort lies within the famous Trois Vallées ski area, which comprises 180 lifts, 335 marked runs spanning more than 600km, and over 100km of cross-country trails.
 The Trois Vallées area also includes the popular resorts of Courchevel and Val Thorens.
 Méribel, which hosted the 1992 Winter Olympics, has two snowparks, over 2km of toboggan runs and family-friendly facilities, as well as facilities for disabled skiers.
 The season is long, from early December until late April.

 Chamonix is the bucket list European destination for many hardcore skiers.
 Its four ski areas have one of the most majestic backdrops in the world: Mont Blanc, Europe’s highest peak.
 The resort, which hosted the very first Winter Olympics in 1924, is famous for its adventure skiing and range of runs that sweep down glaciers and dramatically steep mountainsides.
 There are beginners’ slopes too, so you don’t have to be a total thrillseeker to enjoy the resort.

 While it is hard to choose from Switzerland’s many outstanding ski resorts, Zermatt, with its background of the grand Matterhorn, just pips the others.
 Its high altitude means skiing is possible throughout the summer as well as winter – it is the highest summer ski resort in Europe.
 Zermatt has 360km of pistes and a snowpark for snowboarders and freestyle skiers, right in the shadow of the Matterhorn.